EvanKuhn/nu_unit/README.md

 - `nu_init()`                - Initialize nu_unit.
 Call before entering your
                                `main()` function.
+- `nu_parse_cmdline()`       - Parse command-line arguments to allow the user to run a specific suite or alter the output level.
 - `nu_test_level_output()`   - Set test-level output (the default).
 Each test's name will be printed.
 - `nu_suite_level_output()`  - Set suite-level output.
 Test names will be omitted.